 The whole reason leaves get into your garage is the wind blows them in.

-The wind blows it into your garage because the air pressure inside your garage is less than it is outside.
+The wind blows it into your garage because the air pressure inside it is less than outside.

 You can see it whenever you open the garage door.
 The active air outside is immediately drawn into the garage, where the air is stagnant and still.

-Positive pressure refers to making the air inside your garage more active to keep the wind out.
-Getting a garage fan at least 18” in diameter and leaving it running near the front of your garage will help.
+Positive air pressure refers to making the air inside your garage more active to keep the wind out.
+Getting a garage fan at least 18″ in diameter and leaving it running near the front of your garage will help.

 Circulating the air in the garage will stop leaves blowing in when the garage door is closed and will minimize, if not eliminate altogether, the ‘blowback’ when you open the door.